fideloper/TrustedProxy/readme.md

 #### Changing X-Forwarded-* Header Names

-By default, the underlying Symfony `Request` class expects the following headers to be sent from a proxy:
+By default, the underlying Symfony `Request` class expects the following header names to be sent from a proxy:

 * **X-Forwarded-For**
 * **X-Forwarded-Host**